atellmer/dark/README.md

 render(<App />, document.getElementById('root'));
 ```

-Part of this code can be rewritten without using JSX like this (Flutter style:)
+Part of this code can be rewritten without using JSX like this:

 ```tsx
 const div = props => View({ ...props, as: 'div' });